 When I made the decision that life was too short and my primary focus turned to travel (next to my family and my employment of course), I sat down and took inventory of all of my current expenses.
 Since I am a solo traveller, travel is much more expensive, but I was shocked to see how many areas of my life could be changed in order to save more money for what I loved to do the most…travel.

 Cut Down Expenses to Save Money for Travel

 Walk Instead of Drive

 In this day and age, we think nothing of hopping in the car and driving to where we need (or want) to go, failing to plan our errands in advance.
 There are times when we may find ourselves out, only to realize that we had forgotten to pick up something that we think we might need.
 Then off we go again.

 Not only will we save time when we pre-plan our errands, we will also save money by not using as much gas (and we all know how expensive gas is these days).
 Before running errands, take the time to determine what is needed for the week, plan your route, and get it all done at once so that you aren’t taking the car out as often.
 Better yet, leave the car at home and walk whenever possible.
 Not only will you save money, but you will also get in a bit of exercise and save a ton of time.

 Going out shopping or to the movies encourages more spending.
-Change your lifestyle when you aren’t traveling to be more of a homebody.
+Change your lifestyle when you aren’t travelling to be more of a homebody.
 Take up new hobbies, become an avid hiker (which is free and healthy), or entertain your friends at home.
 Just stay home more often.
-Everytime we leave the house it will cost money.
+Everytime we leave the house it does cost money.